spinnytea/modern_webdev/README.md

 Stretch Goals
 -------------

+1. build each *Module.js in it's own minified file
 1. load vendor libs with requires, not static on page (the hard part is angular)
 1. build theme directly into main.less
     * @import "bootstrap/less/bootstrap.less";